 This is a very strange and scary time we are all currently going through.
 We are facing uncertainty about the future, financial stress, isolation, loneliness and loss as we are trying our best to adjust to the impact of this COVID-19 pandemic.
 It may be difficult to prioritize our mental health with all the other practical problems we face on a daily basis, but the health of our mind may be our most valuable asset to managing our well being as we continue to face the challenges ahead.
 Our bodies simply did not evolve to deal with this level of social isolation, which is why so many of us are struggling with anxiety and depression right now; this has been a major shock to the system.
 In my therapy practice I help people develop new ways to manage their emotions, cope with the anxiety of uncertainty and continue to improve and maintain valuable relationships.
 I am also offering video sessions (telehealth therapy) as we continue to practice social distancing.

-Many of us may also be struggling with issues that are completely unrelated to this current pandemic and may be even a little sick and tired of talking about it.
+Many of us may also be struggling with things that are completely unrelated to this current pandemic and we may be even a little sick and tired of talking about it.
 Throughout my career I have specialized in the treatment of depression, social anxiety, panic disorder and relationship issues for young adults.
 You can ignore the psycho-babble jargon.
-We all have points in our life where we feel stuck, confused and unmotivated and we all have things that make us nervous or uncomfortable and prevent us from getting what we want out of life.
+We all have points in our life where we feel stuck, confused and unmotivated and we all have things that make us nervous or uncomfortable that prevent us from getting what we want out of life.
 I offer a supportive environment to explore these issues and challenge people to make the changes they want to see in their life.
+So, if you are having some concerns about your mental health or are just interested to see if therapy would be beneficial for you, please do not hesitate to reach out.
+I offer a free 15 minute consultation before setting up a first appointment to answer some initial questions and get to know each other a bit.
 Continue below if you'd like to get to know more about me.

 I was born and raised right here on Long Island, and have been living here most of my life.
 I am a die hard Mets and Jets fan (unfortunately), and while I understand there are much more important issues at hand right now, I can't pretend I don't miss sports.
 I'm also a huge Seinfeld and Curb fan and I may reference them a little too often in session.
 I tend to use a lot of metaphors in therapy and have a tendency to let the expletives fly from time to time.
 I have a pretty informal and relaxed style.
 This is not a job interview, so I want my clients to feel as free as possible to say exactly what is on their mind, even if it isn't "appropriate."
 We all have weird thoughts and sometimes these weird thoughts and inappropriate language gives us insight to how we are truly feeling inside.